B.2.f. Residential Life Policies

 (a) Living and Learning

 Residential spaces are ordinarily entitled to a higher degree of privacy than public spaces.
 Residences are provided to support the co-curricular learning.
 However, the overall safety of our campus and our community justifies balancing individual expectations of privacy vs. community interests.
 Solicitation in residence halls for any purpose by persons outside the Middlebury community is prohibited.
+Residential spaces are intended for student living, not commerce.
+Students are prohibited from operating a commercial business from any residential space, unless approved as an authorized student vendor by Business Services.

 (b) Guest Policy